 Think of ETFs as a shipping container full of investments like shares and bonds.
 If you invest in an ETF, you buy a share of the entire container and own a tiny slice of every investment in it.

-ETFs allow investors to buy a number of investments in a single trade.
+ETFs allow investors to buy many investments in a single order.
 As the name suggests, you invest your money into a fund, similar to how it would work with a company like Kiwi Wealth.
-The difference is, rather than giving a finance company your money and getting 'units' in a fund, you buy shares in a fund via the share market.

 - Index: An 'index' is a categorised list of investment options, e.g. 'the largest 500 companies on the US share markets', or 'the 10 companies with the highest dividends on the NZX'.
 These lists are created and managed by companies like Standard and Poor's (S&P) and are often used by investment managers as a benchmark.

 - Index fund: These are passive funds that aim to 'track' or mimic an index.
 Companies like Vanguard and Blackrock create funds like the Vanguard S&P 500 Growth ETF and the SPDR S&P 500 Growth ETF.
 Both track the same S&P 500 index.

 - Passive: A passive strategy means the investment team isn't making active investment decisions to try to beat an index; instead they spend their time replicating an index.
 Because there's no human expertise involved, passive ETFs usually have lower fees.
 Fans of passive investing point to evidence that in the long run, it's unusual for an actively managed fund to beat the index, and they prefer the low fees.